Book of Leviticus: Sacrifice and ritual

-Kehuna (Jewish priesthood)
+Priesthood

 The main function of the priests is service at the altar, and only the sons of Aaron are priests in the full sense.
 (Ezekiel also distinguishes between altar-priests and lower Levites, but in Ezekiel the altar-priests are sons of Zadok instead of sons of Aaron; many scholars see this as a remnant of struggles between different priestly factions in First Temple times, finding resolution by the Second Temple into a hierarchy of Aaronite altar-priests and lower-level Levites, including singers, gatekeepers and the like.)

 In chapter 10, God kills Nadab and Abihu, the oldest sons of Aaron, for offering "strange incense".
 Aaron has two sons left.
 Commentators have read various messages in the incident: a reflection of struggles between priestly factions in the post-Exilic period (Gerstenberger); or a warning against offering incense outside the Temple, where there might be the risk of invoking strange gods (Milgrom).
 In any case, there has been a pollution of the sanctuary by the bodies of the two dead priests, leading into the next theme, holiness.